-Gaston — This is an upper body position on two holds generally shoulder level.
-With both arms pushing or pressing outward and side way to keep equilibrium and balance.
-The palm is usually away from the climber, the thumb is pointing down, and the elbow point out.
+Gaston — This is an upper-body position on two holds generally shoulder level.
+With both arms pushing or pressing outward and sideways to keep equilibrium and balance.
+The palm is usually away from the climber, the thumb is pointing down, and the elbow points out.
 Gaston was named after a French climber Gaston Rébuffat. (not to be confused with the Disney movie, Beauty and the Beast).

-Beta — Giving specific information about a climb such as techniques on certain hand hold or foot holds to assist the climber in climbing a route efficiently.
+Beta — Giving specific information about a climb such as techniques on certain handholds or footholds to assist the climber in climbing a route efficiently.

 Barn Door — When you are climbing, one hand and one foot on the same side of your body are holding on imitating like a hinge of a barn door while the other hand and foot swing open.
 This happens especially when a climber cannot find an appropriate hold for the opposite foot and hand to keep balance on the wall.

 Heel Hook — A position where a climber uses the heel of the foot to hook onto a hold waist level.
 This keeps the climber balanced and prepared to move upward to the next hold.
-The intermediate to advance rock climbing shoes have the special arc shape that assist tremendously in the heel hook position.
+The intermediate to advanced rock climbing shoes have a special arc shape that assists tremendously in the heel hook position.